felix-lang/felix/doc/tutorial/intro_coroutines_termination.rst

 But if the channel contains a list of fibres waiting to read, then one of the fibres is taken off the channel wait list instead, the object being written is transfered from the writer to the reader, and both the fibres are added to the schedulers active list.
-Since the write was running, and is now merely active, the scheduler picks another fibre to run.
+Since the writer was running, and is now merely active, the scheduler picks another fibre to run.

 Read operations work exactly the same way, swapping the meaning or read